 After cycling Lake Bohinj, we realised cycling in Slovenia is a great way to explore the country.
 We wanted to see more of the Triglav National Park.
-The Radovna Cycle Route is the fist bike route in the area that goes inside the national park.
+The Radovna Cycle Route is the first bike route in the area that goes inside the national park.
 The trail ends in the beautiful Radovna Valley and offers a great day out for families as well.
+We saw many people with kids bike trailers.
 On a hot summer day, you can extend your journey by cycling Lake Bled and having a swim.

 Cycling Triglav National Park